audrey-rw5683/PatientTracker/README.md

 - As a user, I want to be able to remove a patient out of the clinical trial (complete)
 - As a user, I want to be able to view the list of patients in the clinical trial (complete)
 - As a user, I want to be able to see the number of all patients in my clinical trial, the number of patients that have been followed up and the number of patients that have completed this trial (complete)
+- As a user, I want to be able to save my clinical trial progress  (complete)
+- As a user, I want to be able to be able to load my clinical trial progress (complete)